 Celebrate the harvest season with a traditional Harvest Home celebration, including a traditional recipe for Cattern Cakes made from wholesome, homestead ingredients.
-Plus, scroll down to the end to get our free e-book, Five Kernels of Corn – perfect for this abundant time of year!

 The Rhythm of the Seasons